-When properly installed, cellular phones, alarms, two-way radios, and low-powered audio systems should not interfere with your vehicle's computer controlled systems, such as your airbags and anti-lock brakes.
+When properly installed, cellular phones, alarms, two-way radios, and low-powered audio systems should not interfere with your vehicle's computer controlled systems, such as your airbags, anti-lock brakes, and tire pressure monitoring system (if equipped).
 Before installing any accessory:

-- Make sure the accessory does not obscure any lights, or interfere with proper vehicle operation or performance. - Be sure electronic accessories do not overload electrical circuits (see page 222) or interfere with the proper operation of your vehicle. - Before installing any electronic accessory, have the installer contact your dealer for assistance.
+- Make sure the accessory does not obscure any lights, or interfere with proper vehicle operation or performance. - Be sure electronic accessories do not overload electrical circuits (see page 307) or interfere with proper operation of your vehicle. - Before installing any electronic accessory, have the installer contact your dealer for assistance.
 If possible, have your dealer inspect the final installation. - Do not install accessories on the side pillars or across the rear windows.
-In these areas, accessories may interfere with proper operation of the side curtain airbags.
+Accessories installed in these areas may interfere with proper operation of the side curtain airbags.